Eluna007/ApolloDot/docs/architecture/spotlight-search.md

 `SpotlightCatalog` exposes the shared command whitelist from `SpotlightCommands`.
 Both slash dispatch and palette activation use its IDs; the palette excludes presentation overrides.
-Existing Settings/IPC results retain their generated catalog and deferred activation. `/map` opens the existing region/location section;
+Existing Settings/IPC results retain their generated catalog and deferred activation. `/map` opens the shared location picker as a standalone map window after Spotlight closes.
+It includes a draggable marker, floating coordinates and controls for save, automatic location, return to the saved location and recentering.
+Draft edits remain local until Save; automatic location uses the existing location-reset action.
-only its Save action changes location.
 Default Search's data sources are unchanged.
 Tool and command contexts deactivate unrelated providers, including their queries.

 Tab/Shift+Tab expand and cycle the existing mode rail.
 Ctrl immediately displays